jsmithb117/minesweeper/README.md

 * ~~Ability to reset and create a new board.~~ Merged with next todo.

 * Form for reset board and Multiple board sizes, maybe X*Y board or easy/medium/hard.
-Use separate reducer and actionCreators for form actions and use combineReducers
+Use separate reducer and actionCreators for form actions and use combineReducers - Nearly complete, needs New Board button and styling.

 * Track 'score' (time to complete)